steffenschaefer/gwt-gradle-plugin/README.md

 # GWT Gradle Plugin

-This plugin makes it easy to build projects using “Google Web Toolkit” (GWT).
+This plugin makes it easy to build projects using “Google Web Toolkit” (GWT - http://www.gwtproject.org/).
 It provides several tasks (e.g. for running the GWT compiler) to support the development and configures several aspects of your project to work with GWT automatically.

 ## Compatibility